openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### bootstrap

-`tkn pac bootstrap` command will help you getting started installing and configuring Pipelines as code.
+`tkn pac bootstrap` command will help you to get started installing and configuring Pipelines as code.
 It currently supports the following providers:

-* GitHub application on public GitHub
+* GitHub Application on public GitHub
-* GitHub application on GitHub Enterprise
+* GitHub Application on GitHub Enterprise

 It will start checking if you have installed Pipelines as Code and if not it will ask you if you want to  install (with `kubectl`) the latest stable release.
 If you add the flag `--nightly` it will install the latest code ci release.